 Students will be able to

 - distinguish between an employee and an independent contractor.

 - explain how to compute and report self-employment profit.

 - explain how to compute and report the self-employment tax.

 A business is a continuous, regular activity that has income or profit as its primary purpose.
 Independent contractors are self-employed.
 Self-employed workers control the methods and means of performing services for others.
 In contrast, employers direct or control the work of their employees.
 Self-employment income may be reported to the independent contractor on Form 1099-MISC.
 Self-employment profit is self-employment income minus self-employment expenses when self-employment income is greater than self-employment expenses.
 Self-employment loss is self-employment income minus self-employment expenses when self-employment income is less than self-employment expenses.
 For a business owned by just one person, self-employment income, expenses, and profit or loss are reported on Schedule C, Profit or Loss From Business or Schedule C-EZ, Net Profit from Business.
 The self-employment tax is similar to Social Security tax and Medicare taxes.
-The self-employment tax rate in 2013 is 15.3 percent of self-employment profit (12.4 percent for Social Security and 2.9 percent for Medicare).
+The self-employment tax rate in 2014 is 15.3 percent of self-employment profit (12.4 percent for Social Security and 2.9 percent for Medicare).
 The self-employment tax increases the total tax.
-The employer-equivalent portion of a taxpayer's self-employment tax decreases the income that is subject to income tax.
+An adjustment to income of one-half of a taxpayer's self-employment tax decreases the income that is subject to income tax.

 A continuous and regular activity that has income or profit as its primary purpose.

 Works for an employer.
 Employers can control when, where, and how the employee performs the work.

 Performs services for others.
 The recipients of the services do not control the means or methods the independent contractor uses to accomplish the work.
 The recipients do control the results of the work; they decide whether the work is acceptable.
 Independent contractors are self-employed.